pbanj/Fet-1/README.md

 The min board size Jlcpcb will assemble is 10x10 so you may have to file it down a little.
 I have also kept the holes all the same size on the larger end, so it’s cheaper to manufacture.
 Ailynfet can be used with 1 or 2 mosfets.
-The footprint is for [AON6792](https://www.aosmd.com/sites/default/files/res/datasheets/AON6792.pdf), [AON6512](https://www.aosmd.com/sites/default/files/res/datasheets/AON6512.pdf), & the [TPN8R903NL](https://toshiba.semicon-storage.com/info/TPN8R903NL_datasheet_en_20140218.pdf?did=14026&prodName=TPN8R903NL).
+The footprint is for ~~[AON6792](https://www.aosmd.com/sites/default/files/res/datasheets/AON6792.pdf), [AON6512](https://www.aosmd.com/sites/default/files/res/datasheets/AON6512.pdf), &~~ the [TPN8R903NL](https://toshiba.semicon-storage.com/info/TPN8R903NL_datasheet_en_20140218.pdf?did=14026&prodName=TPN8R903NL). i read the footprints wrong, theyre massive, will be making their own board.
-The AON6792, and AON6512 are said to work with only 1 mosfet.
 The TPN8R903NL was said to work but it didn't say if it needed 1 or 2 mosfets.
 So there are 2 pads and bridge points if need be.
 If using 2 mosfets you need to bridge 2 points, they're marked with lines on the PCB.
 They're also marked in the pictures.
 With all three of the boards I kept cost in mind while designing them.